fraser-lab/fraser-lab.github.io/compact/index.md

 ##### Practicing

 Once again, we know that delivering a good presentation is hard work.
 Therefore, practice, feedback, iteration are key to deliverying good presentations.
-In practicing, you will receive advice from many people.
-Don't listen to all of it (even the advice on this page!), but pay special attention to those who say they didn't understand parts of your talk.
+In practicing, you will receive advice from many people - be grateful.
+It is wonderful to get feedback.
+But, don't listen to all of it (even the advice on this page!).
+Pay special attention to those who say they didn't understand parts of your talk - this is the most valuable feedback: use it to refine and clarify your message.

 You will develop your own style in time.
 For example, different people have different rhythms of presenting.
 JF uses about a slide every 20 seconds.
 Others can spend 2-3 minutes on even very simple slides and are captivating speakers.
 There are lots of opinions out there on [what makes a great scientific talk](http://www.howtogiveatalk.com/).
 You do you!

 During practices, I find it is often helpful to have a copy of the slides (at least 4 slides per page) printed out for me to take notes on.
 This enables me to write notes that associate feedback with specific slides.
 If you can send them along, great - if not, no worries (either the raw file or a PDF with  is fine).